pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

     - infrastructure-as-code
 ---

-On a regular basis, articles and tweets pass by discussing whether or not some specific tool is imperative or declarative.
+On a regular basis, articles and tweets pass by discussing whether some specific tool is imperative or declarative.

 It's no surprise that Pulumi is often the tool being debated.
 What if I tell you that Pulumi is imperative, declarative and imperative?

 <!--more-->

-When we look at our [Frequently Asked Questions](/docs/support/faq/#is-pulumi-imperative-or-declarative), we read the following on the declarative versus imperative topic:
+When we look at our [Frequently Asked Questions]({{< relref "/docs/support/faq#is-pulumi-imperative-or-declarative" >}}), we read the following on the declarative versus imperative topic:

 > Pulumi is a declarative tool that uses imperative languages to define your end state.
 The language is used for authoring your program.
 > It’s not used for talking to the cloud provider API.